Actual Cash Value: How It Works for Car Insurance

 How Insurance Companies Determine Your Car's Actual Cash Value

-Insurers calculate your car's pre-accident value by examining make, model, year, mileage and condition, then comparing it to similar vehicles selling in your area.
-Most use specialized databases and third-party valuation services that track real-time market prices.
+Insurers calculate your car's pre-accident value from make, model, year, mileage and condition, then compare it against similar vehicles selling in your area.
+Specialized databases and third-party valuation services supply the real-time market data.

 The Valuation Process